Table of Contents

-Patients with previous history of postpartum hemorrhage are at risk of developing Sheehan syndrome.
-Patients with family history can point towards a possible hereditary condition.
+Patients with a previous history of postpartum hemorrhage are at risk of developing Sheehan syndrome.
+Patients with a family history can point towards a possible hereditary condition.
 Additionally, previous history of chromosomal analysis for instance for Turner syndrome can explain amenorrhea and anovulation.

-Use of injectable progesterone, or intrauterine devices can be linked to anovulation and should be excluded.
+Use of injectable progesterone or intrauterine devices can be linked to anovulation and should be excluded.
 History of depression, anxiety, or anorexia nervosa should be excluded.

 Patients can complain of obesity, hirsutism, and other signs of hyperandrogenism in polycystic ovary syndrome.
 They can have bilateral milky breast secretions in hyperprolactinemia.
 Visual disbranches and headaches can be associated with pituitary tumors.